Louise Bogan

+Samuel Barber put her poem "To Be Sung On The Water" to music in 1968 and requested that it be played at his burial in 1981.
 Dictionary of Literary Biography contributor Brett C. Millier described her as "one of the finest lyric poets America has produced."
 He said, "the fact that she was a woman and that she defended formal, lyric poetry in an age of expansive experimentation made evaluation of her work, until quite recently, somewhat condescending."

 Early life

 Bogan was born in Livermore Falls, Maine.
 With the help of a female benefactor, Bogan attended Girls' Latin School for five years, where she began writing poetry and reading the first issues of Poetry: A Magazine of Verse.
 Her education eventually gave her the opportunity to attend Boston University.
 In 1916 she left the university after completing her freshman year.

 Bogan moved to New York to pursue a career in writing, and her only daughter, Maidie Alexander, was left in the care of Bogan's parents.
 In 1920 she left and spent a few years in Vienna, where she explored her loneliness and her new identity in verse.
 She returned to New York City and published her first book of poetry, Body of This Death: Poems.
 Four years later, she published her second book of poetry, Dark Summer: Poems, and shortly after was hired as a poetry editor for The New Yorker.
 It was during this time frame that Bogan came to be in contact with influential writers of the time like William Carlos Williams, Edmund Wilson, Marianne Moore, John Reed, Lola Ridge, and Malcolm Cowley.